clatonhendricks/Lasko_Fan_automation/README.md

 **Introduction**

-This project was developed to automate my Lasko fan based on temperature threshold.
-If the temperature is greater than 76F then turn the fan ON & if its less than 75F turn if off.
+This project was created to automate my Lasko fan based on temperature threshold.
+If the temperature is greater than 76F then turn the fan On & if its less than 75F turn if off using infrared emitter.

-**Note**:- This was an outcome of the Microsoft Hackathon 2021 and I participated in the Microsoft Garage challenge to build something from IOT kit which was provided by the Garage team.
+**Note**:- This is an outcome of the Microsoft Hackathon 2021 and I participated in the Microsoft Garage challenge to build something from IOT kit which was provided by the Garage team.

 **The IOT kit**
 1. Wio Terminal